WorksAbout

 Do you use a particular platform?

-There’s no one-size-fits-all answer.
-The platform depends on the goals, timeline, and scalability requirements of the project.
-I choose the stack that best serves the idea.
+There’s no default platform — the choice depends on the structure, goals, and complexity of the project.

 ( 04 )